Beauty and the Beast (2017 film): Cast

-Beauty and the Beast also features Thomas Padden as Chapeau, the prince's valet who has been transformed into a coat rack.
-Clive Rowe as Cuisinier, the castle's head chef who has been transformed into a stove.
-Additionally, Sophie Reid, Rafaëlle Cohen, and Carla Nella as the Village Lasses, a trio of women who fawn over Gaston and are jealous of Belle.
-Jimmy Johnston, Dean Street, and Alexis Loizon as Tom, Dick, and Stanley, a trio of men who are friends with Gaston and LeFou and serve as the former's henchmen.
-Adrian Schiller as Monsieur D'Arque, the sly warden of the local asylum who is bribed by Gaston to have Maurice institutionalized.
-Gerard Horan as Monsieur Jean Potts, Mrs. Potts' husband and Chip's father.
-Haydn Gwynne as Clothilde, a fishmonger and Cogsworth's wife.
-Michael Jibson as the Tavern Keeper, the owner and keeper of Villeneuve's local tavern.
-Ray Fearon as Père Robert, Villeneuve's local chaplain who encourages Belle to borrow the books in the chapel's meager library.
-Zoe Rainey as Belle's mother, Maurice's late wife who contracted the plague and died when Belle was an infant.
-Gizmo as Frou-Frou, Maestro Cadenza's and Madame de Garderobe's pet Yorkshire Terrier who has been transformed into a footstool.
-Tom Turner as The King, the prince's father who, following his wife's death, raised his son to be just as arrogant and selfish as he was.
-Harriet Jones as The Queen, the Prince's mother who died of an illness when he was a child.
-Dale Branston as Villeneuve's resident baker.
-Chris Andrew Mellon as Nasty Headmaster, the unnamed headmaster of an all-boys school in Villeneuve that disapproves of Belle teaching a young girl how to read.
-Vivian Parry as the Village Lass' mother, an unnamed seamstress.
-Stephen Merchant also appeared in the film as Monsieur Toilette, a servant who was turned into a toilet.
-This character was cut from the film, but is featured in the deleted scenes.
+The film also features Thomas Padden as Chapeau, the prince's valet who has been transformed into a coat rack, and Clive Rowe as Cuisinier, the castle's head chef who has been transformed into a stove.
+Additionally, Sophie Reid, Rafaëlle Cohen, and Carla Nella appear as the Village Lasses, a trio of women who fawn over Gaston and are jealous of Belle.
+Jimmy Johnston, Dean Street, and Alexis Loizon appear as Tom, Dick, and Stanley, a trio of men who are friends with Gaston and LeFou and serve as the former's henchmen.
+Adrian Schiller appears as Monsieur D'Arque, the sly warden of the local asylum who is bribed by Gaston to have Maurice institutionalized.
+Gerard Horan appears as Monsieur Jean Potts, Mrs Potts's husband and Chip's father.
+Haydn Gwynne appears as Clothilde, a fishmonger and Cogsworth's wife.
+Michael Jibson appears as the Tavern Keeper, the owner and keeper of Villeneuve's local tavern.
+Ray Fearon appears as Père Robert, Villeneuve's local chaplain who encourages Belle to borrow the books in the chapel's meager library.
+Zoë Rainey appears as Belle's mother, Maurice's late wife who contracted the plague and died when Belle was an infant.
+Gizmo appears as Frou-Frou, Maestro Cadenza's and Madame de Garderobe's pet Yorkshire Terrier who has been transformed into a footstool.
+Tom Turner appears as the King, the prince's father who, following his wife's death, raised his son to be just as arrogant and selfish as he was.
+Harriet Jones appears as the Queen, the Prince's mother who died of an illness when he was a child.
+Dale Branston appears as Villeneuve's resident baker.
+Chris Andrew Mellon appears as Nasty Headmaster, the unnamed headmaster of an all-boys school in Villeneuve that disapproves of Belle teaching a young girl how to read.
+Vivian Parry appears as the Village Lasses' mother, an unnamed seamstress.
+Stephen Merchant was set to appear as Monsieur Toilette, a servant who was turned into a toilet, but his scenes were cut from the theatrical release of the film.